AdamJRPond/gan_example/README.md

 ```bash
 sudo docker-compose up -d
 ```
-At this point, please set the following two environment variables so your training code knows where to send the collected tracking metrics and artifacts and provides access to S3 clone (MinIO):
+At this point, please set the following environment variables so your training code knows where to send the collected tracking metrics and artifacts and provides access to S3 clone (MinIO):

 ```bash
 export MLFLOW_TRACKING_URI=http://localhost:5009